abaez/ansible-role-domain/README.md

 Description
 -----------

 A role to use nginx reverse proxy docker container for use for sub domains or domains of your site/app.
 You can learn more about the [container here][4].
+The role provisions the docker container and applies a systemd service for the container to start on each reboot instance of the client.

 Role Variables
 --------------